z124060/Assignment_2-z124060/README.md

-Download the PDF for the assignment Instructions
+Download the docx file for the assignment Instructions